WiserUFBA/soft-iot-semantic-enrichment/README.md

 # FoT-Gateway-Semantic-Enrichment

-# Introduction
+## Introduction

 Module of SOFT-IoT plataform to enrich sensor data, in FoT-Gateway, with Semantic Web descriptions.

+## Installation

 FoT-Gateway-Semantic-Enrichment needs of Jena 3.1.0 library to run correctly.
 This library does not have a stable version of bundle jena-osgi.
 Thus, we need install it manually through the compilated version in directory *fot-gateway-semantic-enrichmen/jena-gateway.kar/*.
 So, we need copy:
 ```